bampakoa/angular-heroes/README.md

 It allows to find a character and view information such as basic details and digital editions of comics that participates.
 It also features a questionnaire that the user can complete in order to find the hero that fits to his character.

-## Demo
-You can test a fully functional working live demo at [https://angular-superheroes.firebaseapp.com/](https://angular-superheroes.firebaseapp.com/).

 ## Setup

 Clone this repo to your desktop and run `npm install` to install all the dependencies.